caro46/Strawberry_chiloensis_GP33/README.md

 This repository contains the scripts used to produce the figures of Cauret et al. 2022: Chromosome-scale assembly with a phased sex-determining region resolves features of early Z and W chromosome differentiation in a wild octoploid strawberry

-`Fst_last.R`: produces the supplemental Fst figures
+- `Fst_last.R`: produces the supplemental Fst figures

-`cov.R`: produces the Fig. 3, i.e. combination of a dotplot of the Z and W sequence, coverage analysis (difference between females and males), and repeat coverage.
+- `cov.R`: produces the Fig. 3, i.e. combination of a dotplot of the Z and W sequence, coverage analysis (difference between females and males using normalized coverage files), and repeat coverage.

-`all_sex_chr_analysis_last.R` produces Fig. 5, i.e. repeat coverage, intersexual weighted FST and difference between males and females in coverage (log2(mean F) - log2(mean M)) across the sex chromosome
+- `all_sex_chr_analysis_last.R` produces Fig. 5, i.e. repeat coverage, intersexual weighted FST and difference between males and females in read coverage (log2(mean F) - log2(mean M)) across the sex chromosome

-`dotplot.R`: produces 4 dotplots (3 genome wide, 1 subset of homeologs of group 6): figures S1, S2, S3 and main Fig. 2
+- `dotplot.R`: produces 4 dotplots (3 genome wide, 1 subset of homeologs of group 6): figures S1, S2, S3 and main Fig. 2

-`phylo_SDR_gene.R`: produces a phylogeny figure combining three gene trees: main figure 6.
+- `phylo_SDR_gene.R`: produces a phylogeny figure combining three gene trees: main figure 6.

 Input files: